|Minister: Rev. Elspeth McKay

 plans fell through and the Forge Community Centre, owned by North

-Lanarkshire Council, became our new - and remains our current - home.
+Lanarkshire Council, became our new home.

 continued expansion of Cumbernauld northwards in the 1990's (and since